92 Main St, Ashland, ME 04732 Phone: (207) 435-6213 Contact Us

 522 Road north From Pell & Pell Road junction to Churchill Dam

-Island Pond Road to Pell & Pell only plowed until the first of year
+Island Pond Road to Pell & Pell

 Hewes Brook Road from Rocky Brook Road to St. Francis